From Failure to Success: Fixing Digital Transformation Mistakes

 How to Fix It:

-- Budget realistically – allocate at least 15% of your total transformation
+- Budget realistically – allocate at least 15% of your total transformation spend to change

-spend to change management.
+management.
 Not negotiable.

-- Find your natural change champions – identify and empower the people in
+- Find your natural change champions – identify and empower the people in each department that

-each department that others naturally follow.
+others naturally follow.

-- Track adoption obsessively – set specific adoption metrics and tie them to
+- Track adoption obsessively – set specific adoption metrics and tie them to performance

-performance reviews if necessary.
+reviews if necessary.

 A manufacturing company tried this approach after their initial rollout face-planted.
-Adoption jumped from
+Adoption

-abysmal to nearly 90% within three months, and they finally started seeing the benefits they'd paid for.
+jumped from abysmal to nearly 90% within three months, and they finally started seeing the

 Mistake #4: Failure to Establish Quantifiable KPIs and Success Metrics

-“How will we know when we're done?”
-I asked this question to a retail client's transformation team, and
+"How will we know when we're done?"
+I asked this question to a retail client's transformation

-what success actually looked like.
-Two years and millions later, nobody could even agree if they'd succeeded
+initiative without defining what success actually looked like.
+Two years and millions later,

 How to Identify This Problem: